Residence Halls at University Commons

 Living on campus provides extensive opportunities for fun and companionship, as well as access to programs and services that connect you to the University and the campus community.

-From movie nights and study groups to Living Learning Communities and organizations such as the Residential Housing Association (RHA) and National Residential Housing Honorary (NRHH), University Village offers a variety of ways to get involved and meet new friends.
+From movie nights and study groups to Living Learning Communities and organizations such as the Residential Housing Association (RHA) and National Residential Housing Honorary (NRHH), University Commons offers a variety of ways to get involved and meet new friends.